oktadev/okta-blog/_source/_posts/2022-07-21-jhipster-ci-cd.md

 ```shell
 hal deploy connect
 ```
-Navigate to `http://localhost:9000` and the UI should look like this:
+Navigate to `http://localhost:9000` and the UI should, in the **Projects** tab should look like this:

 {% img blog/jhipster-ci-cd/spinnaker-ui.png alt:"Spinnaker DeckUI" width:"800" %}{: .center-image }